 The iron lung

 Large polio epidemics caused panic every summer during the 1940s and 50s in industrialised countries.
 At that time, people with polio affecting the respiratory muscles were immobilized inside “iron lungs” – huge metal cylinders that operated like a pair of bellows to regulate their breathing and keep them alive.
 Today, the iron lung has largely been replaced by the positive pressure ventilator; nevertheless, it is still in use in some countries.
-This page contains glimpses into life in an iron lung, told by the polio survivors themselves.

 Children whose legs are paralysed by polio today often require crutches, special braces or wheelchairs in order to move around.